Our Temple and Family History Responsibilities

 Providing Ordinances for Deceased Ancestors

 • Read Doctrine and Covenants 128:15.
 Why is it important for us to provide ordinances for our deceased ancestors?
+(They cannot be fully saved without us, and we cannot be fully saved without them.)

 Remembering Our Ancestors

-To begin fulfilling our family history responsibilities, we can each make a list of our deceased relatives whom we knew or remember.
+To begin fulfilling our family history responsibilities we can each make a list of our deceased relatives whom we knew or remember.
 No special research aids or resources are needed.
 This list can help us identify relatives who died without receiving their saving temple ordinances.
 Even if our ancestors were early Church members or if others in our families have worked on family history, we can often identify deceased relatives whose temple work has not yet been done.

 When we identify relatives whose temple work is not yet done, we should make sure that it is done.
 President Gordon B. Hinckley emphasized the temple’s importance in family history work: “All of our vast family history endeavor is directed to temple work.
 There is no other purpose for it.
 The temple ordinances become the crowning blessings the Church has to offer” (in Conference Report, Apr.
 1998, 115–16; or Ensign, May 1998, 88).